SAP-samples/btp-fiori-helloworld/docs/hellofiori/3_develop/3_5_workzone.md

 8. In Content Manager --> Content Explorer, add your Fiori UI to the Site Content Manager.

-    In this example another Fiori app has been already added to the Site Content Manager
+    In this example, another Fiori app has already been added to the Site Content Manager

     ![](images/3_5_5_addapp_3.png)